mfisher5/ParticipationNetworks/scripts/README.md

 ## Scripts

 Conduct the network analyses from Fisher et al. (in prep) using these RMarkdown scripts.
 They are ordered by step in the analysis, and will source functions from the `R` directory.
 Landings data are organized by fish ticket, and metiers identified within each port group.
+Where possible, `.html` files are provided as examples.

 (0. process the raw landings data from PacFIN)